FitriMakmor/FitriMakmor.github.io/README.md

 For my IS Project, the Agency Bootstrap Template was used.
-The template's readme is as follows;:
+The template's readme is as follow, for those interested in using the template as well:

 # [Start Bootstrap - Agency](https://startbootstrap.com/template-overviews/agency/)